gradha/gradha.github.io/src/articles/11-sweet-python-trap.rst

     but expected one of:
     failure.initMyFailure(age: int, name: string, language: string): MyFailure

-* In Nimrod there is no string formatting which also converts types on the fly.
+* In Nim there is no string formatting which also converts types on the fly.
   This is a source of bugs, so you are forced to convert all the parameters to strings, hence the usage of the ``$`` operator to convert the integer to a string.
 If you forget about this, the compiler will remind you::